 Open existing java project in Eclipse.

-Create new INK diagram and select one of existing INK files as its defualt.
+Create new INK diagram and select one of existing INK files as its default.

 Drop all needed INK files into the diagram.

 Wait to the plugin to open INK Kiosk, add all files to the kiosk and add all INK elements from files to the INK diagram.